cloud-66-internal/help.cloud66.com/_includes/resources/faq.md

 ## Which distributions of Linux are supported?

-We currently only support Ubuntu - the officially supported version is 16.04.
+We currently only support Ubuntu version 16.04 LTS.

 * * *